 When multiple users share a database, it is likely that some users will not be authorized to access all information in the database.
 For example account office data is often considered confidential, and hence only authorized persons are allowed to access such data.
-In addition, some users may be permitted only authorized persons are allowed to access all information in the database.
-For example account office data is often considered confidential, and hence only authorized persons are allowed to access such data.
 In addition, some users may be permitted only to retrieve data, whereas other is allowed both to retrieve and to update.
 Hence the type of access operation retrieval or update must also be controlled.
 Typically, users or user groups are given account numbers protected by passwords, which they can use to gain access to the database.
-DBMS should provide a security and authorization subsystem, which the DBA users to create accounts and to specify account restrictions.
-T he DBMS should then enforce these restrictions automatically.
+DBMS should provide a security and authorization subsystem, which the DBA uses to create accounts and to specify account restrictions.
+The DBMS should then enforce these restrictions automatically.